prashanth-volvocars/gitlab-docs/content/ce/development/shell_commands.md

+---
+title: Guidelines for shell commands in the GitLab codebase
+---

 # Guidelines for shell commands in the GitLab codebase

 This document contains guidelines for working with processes and files in the GitLab codebase.